A lot of businesses are starting to take their content marketing campaigns seriously.

 Tracking such information is easier if you’re using a platform like Leadpages.

-For many businesses, especially those that are solely online, email subscribers can be the the lifeblood of the business.
+For many small businesses, especially those that are solely online, email subscribers can be the the lifeblood of the business.

 It can also be the most lucrative, as email marketing can generate $40 per $1 spent.